How Long Does a Car Battery Last?

 If you want to keep your batteries running longer, there are some ways that you can follow to maintain it at its maximum performance:

-1. Keep it Clean – always clean the battery terminals with a wire brush before attaching the cables.
-Clean using a mixture of baking soda and water for any deposits on top of the battery.
+1. Keep it Clean—Always clean the battery terminals with a wire brush before attaching the cables.
+For any deposits on top of the battery, use a mixture of baking soda and water.
 Spray some WD40 or similar lubricant to remove any oxidation from the top of each cell cap and terminal post.

-3. Keep it Charged – most batteries perform well when they are fully charged.
-As such, one must make it a point of duty to ensure that the car battery is always fully charged.
+3. Keep it Charged—Most batteries perform well when they are fully charged.
+As such, it is a point of duty to ensure that the car battery is always fully charged.

-Another way to improve the performance of a car battery is to use one that has a higher CCA rating.
+Another way to improve a car battery’s performance is to use one with a higher CCA rating.

-This stands for Cold Cranking Amps, and it is the most important specification of any car battery.
+This stands for Cold Cranking Amps, the most important specification of any car battery.

-• Note: The most important thing to remember is that you must be patient when charging a car battery.
-Car batteries are made up of lead-acid cells, and it takes a certain amount of time to charge a car battery.
-The reason for this is if you charge a car battery too fast, you can get the gassing effect when the electrolyte in the battery gets over-pressurized.
+• Note: The most important thing to remember is to be patient when charging a car battery.
+Car batteries are made up of lead-acid cells, and it takes a certain amount of time to charge them.
+If you charge a car battery too fast, you can get the gassing effect when the electrolyte in the battery gets over-pressurized.
 This can cause damage to your battery or even create the possibility of an explosion.

 • Key Takeaway: A good way to measure the life of your car battery is to monitor the voltage readings.
 If your numbers are in the lower end (below 12.9 volts), then it is a sure sign that you need to change your battery.
 The older you get, the lower your voltages will drop, so you should be aware of that after so many years of use.
 It’s also a good idea to take care of any other problems like corrosion that might be causing damage to your battery and causing it to stop holding the charge for longer.